bmykyta/ClockMeteostation/README.md

 # Meteo station
 ## This project is done on a nodemcu esp8266 board

-Here you can find visual and concept diagrams for the project
+Here you can find visual and concept diagrams for the project.
+Nano is only used for 5V power.

 #### What electronic devices do you need?